Zimbra/zm-load-testing/tests/generic/README.md

 These tests provide generic Zimbra supported protocol performance testing.

-All these tests depend on the Zimbra JMeter Library zjmeter.jar.
+All these tests depend on the Zimbra JMeter Library zjmeter.jar and assume no SSL usage.

 The following protocols currently have a basic level of support: